Lynsey Stone Accredited Counsellor and EMDR Therapist

-People seek counselling for a variety of reasons; you may be experiencing relationship issues or bereavement/ loss.
+You may be experiencing relationship issues or struggling following a painful bereavement/ loss.
 You may be finding it difficult to manage worry, panic attacks, phobias, stress or other anxiety conditions.
 You may have experienced trauma, either recently or in the past, which has left you feeling overwhelmed, or you may be struggling with illness, disability or changes to your circumstances.
 It may be that you are suffering from low mood or depression, low self esteem and feelings of worthlessness or inadequacy.

-We will work together to understand what you would like to gain from counselling, even if you are unsure of this yourself at the moment.
+We will work together to understand what you would like to gain from Therapy even if you are unsure of this yourself at the moment.

 Training, qualifications & experience